 Application and Selection Process

-Applications for admission to the Medical Laboratory Technician Program (MLAB) are accepted throughout the spring semester.
+Application deadline for admission to the Medical Laboratory Technician Program (MLAB) is June 30.
 It is recommended students submit a complete application packet once prerequisites have been completed for consideration before the start of the Fall semester class.
 If a student is completing a prerequisite during the Spring or Summer session, an updated official transcript must be submitted to the program.

 After careful review of all applicants by the program director and faculty, applicants will be notified of their acceptance or nonacceptance into the program.
 Before being fully accepted into any Allied Health Program, students must: